oslabs-beta/solid-rewind/rewind-devtool/README.md

 ```

-That's it!
+That's it.
 Build your project and open our chrome extention along-side it.